Second Quarter Highlights

 Mattel Girls and Boys Brands

-Second quarter worldwide gross sales for the Fisher-Price Brands business unit, which includes the Fisher-Price® Core, Fisher-Price® Friends and Power Wheels® brands, were $428.0 million, or up 4 percent versus the prior year, primarily due to growth in Fisher-Price® Core and Power Wheels®, partially offset by declines in Fisher-Price® Friends.
+Second quarter worldwide gross sales for the Fisher-Price Brands business unit, which includes the Fisher-Price® Core, Fisher-Price® Friends and Power Wheels® brands, were $369.9 million, or down 14 percent versus the prior year, primarily due to declines in Fisher-Price® Core.

 American Girl Brands

-Second quarter gross sales for the American Girl Brands business unit, which offers American Girl® branded products directly to consumers, were $61.1 million, up 10 percent versus last year, driven by strong sales of products tied to the Kit Kittredge® movie, and additional sales in the Atlanta and Dallas boutiques which opened in the second half of 2007.
+Second quarter gross sales for the American Girl Brands business unit, which offers American Girl® branded products directly to consumers, were $61.0 million, flat versus last year.

-Mattel will webcast its 2008 second quarter earnings conference call at 8:30 a.m.
+Mattel will webcast its 2009 second quarter financial results conference call at 8:30 a.m.
 Eastern time (5:30 a.m.
 Pacific time) today.
 The conference call will be webcast on the "Investors & Media" section of the company's corporate Web site, www.mattel.com.
 To listen to the live call, log on to the Web site at least 15 minutes early to register, download and install any necessary audio software.
 An archive of the webcast will be available on the company's Web site for 90 days and may be accessed beginning two hours after the completion of the live call.
 A telephonic replay of the call will be available beginning at 11:30 a.m.
-Eastern time (8:30 a.m.
-Pacific time) the morning of the call, until Tuesday, July 22 at 11:30 p.m.
-Eastern time (8:30 p.m.
-Pacific time) and may be accessed by dialing + (719) 457-0820.
-The passcode is 3426585.
+Eastern time the morning of the call, until midnight Eastern time on July 21st and may be accessed by dialing + 1 (719) 457-0820.
+The passcode is 4864704.

 Information required by Securities and Exchange Commission Regulation G, regarding non-GAAP financial measures, as well as other financial and statistical information, will be available at the time of the webcast on the "Investors & Media" section of www.mattel.com, under the sub-headings "Financial Information" - "Earnings Releases."

-Mattel, Inc., (NYSE: MAT, www.mattel.com) is the worldwide leader in the design, manufacture and marketing of toys and family products.
-The Mattel family is comprised of such best-selling brands as Barbie®, the most popular fashion doll ever introduced, Hot Wheels®, Matchbox®, American Girl®, Radica® and Tyco® R/C, as well as Fisher-Price® brands, including Little People®, Power Wheels® and a wide array of entertainment-inspired toy lines.
-Mattel is recognized as one of 2008's "100 Best Companies to Work For" by FORTUNE Magazine.
-With worldwide headquarters in El Segundo, Calif., Mattel employs more than 30,000 people in 43 countries and territories and sells products in more than 150 nations.
-Mattel's vision is to be the world's premier toy brands -- today and tomorrow.
+Mattel, Inc. (NYSE: MAT, www.mattel.com) is the worldwide leader in the design, manufacture and marketing of toys and family products.
+The Mattel family is comprised of such best-selling brands as Barbie®, the most popular fashion doll ever introduced, Hot Wheels®, Matchbox®, American Girl®, Radica® and Tyco R/C®, as well as Fisher-Price® brands, including Little People®, Power Wheels® and a wide array of entertainment-inspired toy lines.
+In 2009, Mattel is recognized among the "100 Best Corporate Citizens," as one of the "World's Most Ethical Companies" and as one of FORTUNE Magazine's "100 Best Companies to Work For."
+With worldwide headquarters in El Segundo, Calif., Mattel employs approximately 30,000 people in 43 countries and territories and sells products in more than 150 nations.
+Mattel's vision is to be the world's premier toy brands-today and tomorrow.